teto/mptcpanalyzer/mptcp-pm/README.md

 This is a userspace path manager for the [linux multipath TCP kernel][mptcp-fork], starting from version v0.95.
+It now also supports the upstream linux kernel.

 This allows to monitor MPTCP connections and control what subflows to create and with a custom kernel it can even set specific values for the congestion windows.